Jump to content

 Neural Link Fine - $250,000 / 1

 • In-Game Bonus: A necessary component in crafting viruses.
 Tech 0 and Tech 1 provide no bonuses to the Computer Use skill.
-However Tech 2 provides a misc +1 bonus, and each tech level above it provides an additional +1.
+However, Tech 2 provides a misc +1 bonus, and each tech level above it provides an additional +1.

 Chemical: $5,000